dflock/duncanlock.net/content/posts/tech/setting-your-compose-key-to-caps-lock-on-xfcexubuntu.rst

 :date: 2013-05-03 15:40:46
 :tags: linux, xfce, configuration, tutorial, xubuntu
 :category: tech
+:summary: The compose key on Linux is *incredibly* useful, but not configured by default - and on XFCE there's currently no graphical UI to change it.
+However, it's pretty simple to change...

 .. figure:: /static/images/compose-key-diagram.png
     :alt: Blueprint style diagram showing the compose key sequence for the Euro currency symbol.

     Just hold down your chosen compose key, then press the other keys in turn: [compose key] + e + = gets you a Euro symbol.

-The compose key on Linux if *incredibly* useful, but not configured by default - and on XFCE there's currently no graphical UI to change it.
+The compose key on Linux is *incredibly* useful, but not configured by default - and on XFCE there's currently no graphical UI to change it.
 However, it's pretty simple to change... here's how to make the Caps Lock key your compose key:

 In the file ``/etc/default/keyboard``, change ``XKBOPTIONS`` to look like this: